monolive/ansible-hdp/README.md

 # How To
 Configure repositories and other variables in group_vars/all

-Add your blueprint in blueprints folder
+Add your blueprint in blueprints folder.
+You will also need to modify the host-mapping section to reflect your env.

+In case of failure, you may want to delete ambari-server package / delete /tmp/blueprint.json and /tmp/host-map.json as if they are present steps are skipped

 # TODO
 - Implement postgresql